altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 "Haha… Well, maybe they are waiting for the rainy season to end.
 It is almost September, so it should be over soon."<br/>
 "Is that so?"<br/>
 The dialogue was almost over, but Altina shouted: "Wait wait wait!"<br/>
-She showed four fingers on her right hand, and two fingers on her left hand:
+She showed four fingers on her right hand, and two fingers on her left hand:<br/>
 "Even if leaving the base to attack is a mistake, the Belgaria Empire has 40,000 men, while the Etruria Theocracy has 20,000.
 Why did they lose?!"<br/>
-Frank answered:
+Frank answered:<br/>
 "When the two forces were facing off, a fire broke out in Sembione city."<br/>
 "Fire?!"<br/>
 "It seemed to have been caused by carelessness.
-But we only learned about it from the city guards after the fact… Lieutenant General Dorval who had overall command outside the city judged this to be “the base behind us had fallen”, and ordered a full retreat…"<br/>
+But we only learned about it from the city guards after the fact… Lieutenant General Dorval who had overall command outside the city judged this to be "the base behind us had fallen", and ordered a full retreat…"<br/>
 "~~~?!"<br/>
 Altina was shocked beyond words.<br/>
-Regis said with a sigh:
+Regis said with a sigh:<br/>
 "Hmm… This is just like the scene from Klone Milo’s famed work 《Heroes Elegy》.
-It is widely praised for being an outstanding heroic novel, but in the decisive battle, it was criticized for the part where “the enemy fell into a panic because of a fire that broke out suddenly, giving the protagonist a chance to turn the table”."<br/>
+It is widely praised for being an outstanding heroic novel, but in the decisive battle, it was criticized for the part where "the enemy fell into a panic because of a fire that broke out suddenly, giving the protagonist a chance to turn the table"."<br/>
-Altina said angrily:
+Altina said angrily:<br/>
 "If there are 40,000 troops, the results of our battle with High Brittania would have been different!
 But a misunderstanding over a fire is mistaken for an enemy attack despite having such a large army!?
 Stop kidding me!"<br/>
 "… I can understand being mistaken when their base that had only minimal forces caught on fire."<br/>
 "Really?!"<br/>
 "… But they should have sent a messenger to verify first.
 They can order the retreat after making sure that the base had been lost."<br/>
 And of course, this would only work if they had deployed their troops cautiously to avoid pincer attacks.<br/>
 Altina vented her anger for that decision which was really too retarded.<br/>
-Did nervousness result in the commander’s mistake on the ground?
+Did nervousness result in the commander’s mistake on the ground?<br/>
 That might be so, but for a mishandling of fire to lead to such tremendous loss wasn’t a joke one could laugh about.<br/>
-How much blood would need to be spilled to seize back the fort?
+How much blood would need to be spilled to seize back the fort?<br/>
 It rained a little this evening, but the weather was clear the next day and the day after.<br/>
-Previous Chapter | Main Page | Early access available through Patreon
+Previous Chapter | Main Page | Early access available through Patreon<br/>